-On May 23, 2024, the Board of Directors approved a resolution to submit a proposal at the 52nd Annual General Meeting of Shareholders on June 25, 2024 to establish a Board Benefit Trust-Restricted Stock (BBT-RS) remuneration plan that distributes restricted stock to eligible individuals during their time at JAST.
-This resolution was based on the assumption that shareholders would also approve a proposal at this shareholders meeting for the change to the Company with an Audit & Supervisory Committee corporate governance system.
-Both proposals were approved at the shareholders meeting.
+Based on the resolution of the 52nd Annual General Meeting of Shareholders held on June 25, 2024 for the change to the Company with an Audit & Supervisory Committee corporate governance system, JAST established a Board Benefit Trust-Restricted Stock (BBT-RS) remuneration plan that distributes restricted stock to eligible individuals during their time at JAST.
 As a result, the previous remuneration authorization for the prior BBT plan for directors (excluding external directors) has been terminated.
-The purpose of the BBT-RS plan is to further motivate directors (excluding directors who are members of Audit & Supervisory Committee and external directors, same hereafter unless stated otherwise) and delegated executive officers (collectively the "Eligible Directors and Officers") to contribute to the growth of corporate value.
+The purpose of the BBT-RS plan is to further motivate directors (excluding directors who are members of Audit & Supervisory Committee and external directors) and delegated executive officers (collectively the "Eligible Directors and Officers") to contribute to the growth of corporate value.

-i.
-Overview of the BBT-RS plan
+i) Overview of the BBT-RS plan

 This is a stock compensation plan in which the Eligible Directors and Officers receive stock compensation through the BBT-RS plan.
 The BBT-RS acquires JAST stock using cash contributions from JAST as the source of funds.
 The Eligible Directors and Officers receive JAST stock or a monetary amount equivalent to the market value of the JAST stock in lieu of stock compensation in accordance with the rules on the stock compensation plan for directors.
 In principle, the Eligible Directors and Officers receive JAST stock once every year at a designated time and receive the monetary amount equivalent to the market value of the JAST stock when they leave JAST.
-In the BBT-RS plan, points received by directors under the previous BBT plan are paid to these directors as JAST stock or other means at a time designated by JAST.
 When the Eligible Directors and Officers receive JAST stock while they are still at JAST, these individuals must first sign a stock sale restriction contract with JAST as described in (d) below.
 In accordance with this contract, the Eligible Directors and Officers are not allowed to sell or transfer ownership in any other way the JAST stock they receive while at JAST.

-^{2. &}quot;Odd-lot shares" includes 84 treasury shares held by JAST.
+^{2. &}quot;Odd-lot shares" includes 68 treasury shares held by JAST.

-^{2.} In addition to the above, JAST holds 84 odd-lot shares.
+^{2.} In addition to the above, JAST holds 68 odd-lot shares.